 Looking to diversify your appraisal business?
-Taking on non-lender assignments like divorce and estate appraisals may be a great way to bring in different types of clients.
+Taking on non-lender assignments like estate and divorce appraisals may be a great way to bring in different types of clients.
 Perhaps you already understand the details and intricacies of divorce and estate appraisals, and you’re ready to do the work.
 But how do you get these types of assignments?
-Here are some marketing tips to help you make your appraisal services more appealing to divorce and estate clients, get your name out there, and generate new business.
+Here are some marketing tips to help you connect with divorce and estate appraisal clients, get your name out there, and generate new business.

-1. Update your resume to highlight specific appraisal services
+1. Update your resume to highlight divorce and estate appraisal services

 Sometimes the mere act of updating your appraiser resume will point out to you some of the characteristics and skills that make you marketable.
 Look at your resume through the eyes of a potential client.
 Make sure it reflects your current and correct designations, title, contact information, and memberships.
 Take a look at your qualifications and lead off with those.

 Many appraisers just list broad qualifications to do appraisal work in general, but you want to provide your qualifications to do this specific type of work.
 What are some of the biggest selling points?
 Why should they even consider you for these types of assignments?
 Be sure to include specific credentials and designations, specialized education and training, and relevant work experience—including any courtroom or public speaking experience.